Hub-2023/Sprint-8---JestTest/README.md

 Now that Jest is installed, let's create a file to write our tests.
 Jest looks for files inside a `__tests__/` directory or any file ending in `.test.js` or `.spec.js`.

 It's a good practice to give your test file the same name as the file you want to test.
-For example, if you're testing a file named `math.js,` you can make a directory called `__tests__` and put a test file inside called `math.test.js`.
+For example, if you're testing a file named `math.js`, you can make a folder called `__tests/__` and put a test file inside called `math.test.js`.
 This helps keep things organized and clear.

 Once you have your test files created (we'll cover writing test logic in upcoming exercises), Jest provides a terminal command to run individual test files: